UWM launches AMC-free appraisal program to coordinate appraisals in-house

 To read more of this long blog post with many topics, click Read More Below!!

-NOTE: Please scroll down to read the other topics in this long blog post on unusual homes, crazy market now, adjustments, what fannie wants, mortgage origination stats, etc.
+NOTE: Please scroll down to read the other topics in this long blog post on Fannie and Bias, real estate market changing?, appraisal business, unusual homes, mortgage origination stats, etc.